 Reputable CBD brands worth considering include:

 - Premium Jane

 - Joy Organics

 Do CBD Products Affect Hormone Production or Activity?
 Final Thoughts

-There isn’t currently enough evidence to say exactly how CBD affects hormone production and activity.
+There isn’t enough evidence to say exactly how CBD affects hormone production and activity.
 However, early research suggests it does have some effect, especially when taken long-term in high doses.

 Anyone worried about CBD’s effects on their hormones should discuss their concerns with a knowledgeable physician or endocrinologist.